 The road starts to flatten and straighten out a bit but I’m driving through forest-lined hillsides for most of it.
 It’s been one lane either way from the start of Hwy 49, which I turn off as a sign for the centre of Nevada City comes into view.
 I find the Broad Street Inn, which is a cute – if expensive – old house converted into a hotel, my home for tonight.
 But what a drive today.
 Absolutely superb.
 Nevada City’s elevation is 2,477 feet so I’ve dropped over 4,000 feet from the Yuba Pass.

-After check-in I walk down into town to find a grocery for tomorrow’s breakfast, rest up back the hotel for an hour, the head back into town for some dinner and a few beers.
+After check-in I walk into downtown Nevada City to find a grocery for tomorrow’s breakfast, although it’s not that big a ‘city’ truth be told.
+Back the hotel I rest up for an hour, then head back into town for some dinner and a few beers.
 About half the bars that are open don’t serve food, which is a bit of a surprise.
-Yet I don’t fancy many of the restaurants – not that there are that many – and I end up in abar called Matteo’s Public (since closed) for some wings (again).
+Yet I also don’t fancy many of the restaurants – not that there are that many.
+I end up in a bar called Matteo’s Public (since closed) for some wings (again).
 The menu was not particularly enticing to be honest but the wings are OK.
 It’s very quiet in the restaurant, so much so that they decide to close early and effectively chuck me out!
 In a nice way though. 🙂

 So I depart in search of the Golden Era bar.
 This place was on my radar anyway before the trip as I’d seen it had live music but their website said there was nothing on tonight.
 Nice to see a business keeping its potential customers well informed.
-I arrive and it’s very busy inside, so much so that I cannot get a seat at the bar so I have to park myself on a table.
-There is a band playing and they are called Northern Roots, who are a bunch of local white guys playing… reggae.
+I arrive and it’s very busy inside, so much so that I cannot get a seat at the bar.
+I have to park myself on a table.
+The band on stage is called Northern Roots, who are a bunch of local white guys playing… reggae.
 I kid you not.
 Anyway, it turns out they’re actually quite good.
 They play well, sing well and the tunes are good.